2017 Pure Earth Staff & Board Retreat

 |Andrew McCartor Director of Global Policy and Planning and Regional Director for Southeast Asia

-Andrew (Drew) McCartor leads the Health and Pollution Action Planning programs, as well as all regional projects and programs in South and East Asia.
-Drew is a lawyer and environmental health professional with nine years of field experience designing and leading environmental assessments and remediation projects at sites contaminated by heavy metals, pesticides, radionuclides and other chemicals.
-Drew has served in a variety of roles as Pure Earth since 2008, including Regional Director for the former Soviet Union.
-Drew helped coordinate the Lancet Commission on Pollution and Health and frequently represents Pure Earth at relevant international events and conferences.
+Andrew (Drew) McCartor leads Pure Earth’s Global Lead Program, which aims to assess, mitigate and prevent children’s exposure to toxic lead from unsound industrial activities and contaminated products.
+Drew is a lawyer and environmental health professional with 11 years of field experience designing and leading environmental assessments and risk-reduction projects at sites contaminated by heavy metals, pesticides, radionuclides and other chemicals.
+Drew has served as Pure Earth’s Regional Director for South Asia; Southeast Asia; and Eastern Europe and Central Asia.
+Drew helped coordinate the Lancet Commission on Pollution and Health and frequently represents Pure Earth at international events and conferences.

 |Elena Rahona TSIP and Africa Program Coordinator, GAHP Research Associate